org-mushroom-kingdom/ttn-workflows/README.md

 ### Scenario

-TODO
 In this scenario, developers are working on integrating installation access tokens to move away from personal access token management.
-Devs have complained about having to make their own PATs and having to remember to refresh them when they expire, so a solution where tokens could be generated programmatically and not tied to a user would be an ideal situation.
+Devs have complained about having to make their own PATs and having to remember to refresh them when they expire (among other reasons), so a solution where tokens could be generated programmatically and not tied to a user would be an ideal situation.

 The developers want to generate and use an installation access token to access a file on the reusable workflow's repository (`ttn-workflows`).
 One dev creates a sample .txt file with article titles they have to work with at some point and store this in the `ttn-workflows` repository.
 The goal is to just use Bash `cat` to print the contents of that file--seeing that means the installation access token was made successfully and able to be used to checkout the repository.